oliverrdz/SoftPotato_Desktop/README.md

 The folder Examples shows code for typical electrochemical experiments (CV, CA, SCV, etc.), while the folder Validation has scripts that compares the simulated responses with analytical solutions.

 # Contributing
-To report bugs, make suggestions or comments or collaborations, please contact me on [Twitter](https://twitter.com/ol1v3r).
+To report bugs, make suggestions or comments or collaborations, please contact me on [Twitter](https://twitter.com/ol1v3r) or create a pull request.
 If you write the code for a specific technique using SP and want it to be accesible for everyone, please contact me so it can be added to the repository and the SP wiki.

 # Credits
 The simulator is based on the "Modelling in Electrochemistry" lectures given by [Dr. Guy Denuault](https://www.southampton.ac.uk/chemistry/about/staff/gd.page).